 How to Find a Good Upholstery Shop

-If you decide to restore what you have rather than replace it, the ratings shown on our Ratings Tables will help you choose the right shop to do the work.
+If you decide to restore what you have rather than replace it, our ratings of local shops will help you choose the right shop to do the work.

-Our Ratings Tables report the results from our surveys of area consumers (primarily Consumers' Checkbook and Consumer Reports subscribers) who rated local shops they had used “inferior,” “adequate,” or “superior” for such questions as “doing service properly,” “starting and completing work promptly,” “letting you know cost early,” “advice on service options and costs,” and “overall quality.”
-For each shop that received at least 10 ratings, the tables show the percentage of surveyed customers who rated it “superior” for each question.
+Our ratings tables report the results from our surveys of area consumers.
+We surveyed primarily Checkbook and Consumer Reports subscribers, but also other randomly selected consumers we invited to participate.
+We asked them to rate local shops they had used “inferior,” “adequate,” or “superior” for such questions as “doing service properly,” “starting and completing work promptly,” “letting you know cost early,” “advice on service options and costs,” and “overall quality.”
+For each shop that received at least 10 ratings, our ratings tables show the percentage of surveyed customers who rated it “superior” for each question.
 Click here for more information on our customer survey and other research methods.

 For the most part, customers rated their shops favorably.